Useful letting tips

 3. Cleaning Products & Equipment

 In order for guests to look after your property whilst on holiday and to leave it in a reasonable condition on departure, you need to leave appropriate cleaning products, working Hoovers, cloths and dusters for their use.
 Please be careful with powerful cleaning solutions and make sure they are well out of reach from youngsters.
 We also expect bin bags, kitchen roll and toilet rolls to be provided for guests.

 Such items, including spare lightbulbs & spare batteries for remotes, should be topped up during changeovers.
 If you are using your own housekeeper, it’s worth reminding them to keep an eye on supplies in your property to avoid complaints.

 4. Linen & Towels

-If you require any assistance with such arrangements or have any questions about costs, please call our Owner Services Department, who will be happy to assist.
+If you require any assistance with such arrangements or have any questions about costs, please call our Owner Support Department, who will be happy to assist.

 Obviously not properties have gardens, but for those that do, a well maintained garden with quality garden furniture is a real bonus for guests.
 As many owners are away from the property for large periods of time, it’s important to make sure that gardens are kept tidy, maintained and safe to use.
 In addition, where outside seating, barbecues, trampolines or children's climbing frames are offered for use, these need to be clean and safe.
 Should a gas barbecue be provided, gas cylinders should be regularly checked and topped up.
 For charcoal barbecues, it is a nice touch to leave charcoal for each let but not essential.
 If you require any help arranging any gardening or maintenance work, Wight Locations would be happy to assist.

 6. Welcome Trays